 Turn on the phone and open the Dialer app, key in ‘*#0*#’ to access the diagnostic menu, tap on the ‘Speaker’ button, and we can find the audio output of the phone is back to normal.

-If you want to buy the tools we have used in the video, you can check the following link,
+If you want to buy the tools we have used in the video, please go to our online store shop.rewa.tech.
+Flash sale is waiting for you untimely.

 or contact us: